friedev/genericrawl/README.md

 - `t`: While in the inventory, throw the currently selected item.
 - `v`: Navigate to a tile to see its contents and pan the view.

+## Credits

+GeneriCrawl was created by [Aaron Friesen](https://frie.dev) with the help of the [tcod Roguelike Tutorial](https://www.rogueliketutorials.com).

 ## Contributing

-GeneriCrawl is no longer in development, and I do not intend to accept pull requests.
+GeneriCrawl is no longer in development, and I do not intend to accept patches for new features.
 However, GeneriCrawl is permissively licensed, so if you want to add your own features, feel free to fork the repo or just borrow parts of the code (subject to the license terms in `LICENSE.txt`).